 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Seals around sanitary fittings will require to be regularly monitored.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Seals to the shower tray are worn.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Service records for the central heating system should be transferred.